JamesAmato/cmb-ml/README.md

   - [x] Easy way to run multiple things on the same simulation dataset into different folders (just document HOW, no need for a fancy interface)
   - [ ] Hydra Checkers have option to collect all issues and then error, or error immediately.
 (Move to later list)

-## Adding CMBNNCS

-  - [ ] Trying to run at 512 on Markov
-    - [ ] Need final_infer in pipeline
-    - [ ] Need to look at result of 120th epoch (cfg file stopped at epoch 40)

-## Adding ILC
-  - [ ] ILC - Run at 512 on Markov
-    - [ ] Look at result, describe
-    - [ ] Why high values?
-  - [ ] What output precision for ILC Maps? (float or double) How many fields on IQU maps?

-## Adding Petroff
-  - [ ] What output precision?
-Float
-  - [ ] Run at 32 - not good
-  - [ ] Collect results, with descriptions (as possible)
-  - [ ] Clear out old runs
-  - [ ] Run at 128
-    - [ ] Find magic model
-      - [ ] Why did it work?
-Would it work on simulation with PS?
-Without PS?
-With current code?
-  - [ ] 128 Transforms failed
-  - Options to consider:
-    - L1 Loss
-    - No initialization
-    - Other regularization
-    - ConcreteDropout
-    - ConcreteDropout + Uncertainty estimates + Variance regularization

 ## Documentation